An algorithm for finding square root modulo p: Future ideas

 \section{Future ideas}

 The strength of this algorithm is its simplicity and general applicability to all odd primes.
 However main drawback of this algorithm is the presupposition of the quadratic non-residue.
 But this can be over come to an extent.
 This algorithm does not necessarily demands a quadratic non residue.
-In fact given any element $ \alpha$ whose square root is to be calculated with$i_\alpha$ for which $\alpha^{2^{i_\alpha}d} \equiv -1 $, i.e. $f(\alpha)=i_\alpha $, availability of any $\gamma$ (not necessarily a quadratic non residue ) with $i_\gamma $ for which $\gamma^{2^{i_\gamma}d} \equiv -1 $ i.e. $f(\gamma)=i_\gamma $, such that $ i_\gamma > i_\alpha$ will suffice .
+In fact given any element $ \alpha$ whose square root is to be calculated with minimum $i_\alpha $ for which $\alpha^{2^{i_\alpha}d} \equiv -1 $, availability of any $\gamma$ (not necessarily a quadratic non residue) with minimum $i_\gamma $ for which $\gamma^{2^{i_\gamma}d} \equiv -1 $ such that $ i_\gamma > i_\alpha$ will suffice.
 It is easy to see that if $\gamma$ is indeed non residue, this condition will always hold for any quadratic residue $\alpha$.
-Please see example 'F' in preceding section\\ \\It has been shown in one of the preceding section, \textbf{`Discussion about relative non-residue'} probability of finding such `relative non-residue', averaged over all residues, increases from $\frac{1}{2} $ to $ \frac{2}{3}$.\\ \\However more fundamental area would be to find a way to avoid using quadratic non residue altogether maintaining similar kind of run-time performance. \textbf{From philosophical point of view, mandatory requirement of an element whose square root can not be calculated (i.e. non residue), for finding square root of all other elements (quadratic residues), definitely begs a more fundamental answer.} \\ \\Another area of exploration could be to quickly locate the desired solution given the solution set.
-Given an $\alpha$ whose square root is to be calculated , we know the set of possible solutions(cardinality = $2^{r-1}$).
+Please see example 'F' in preceding section\\ \\In fact depending upon the height of tree being examined availability of an element whose forth root or for that matter eighth root does not exist (although square root may exist, i.e. it is a quadratic residue ) should also suffice(depending upon height of tree to be explored.
+We can easily see such \emph{`relative'} non-residues should be far easier to locate, as of all the elements 3/4th of all elements would be fourth root non residue and 7/8th of all elements would be eighth root non residue.
+It has been shown in one of the preceding section, \textbf{`Discussion about \emph{`relative'} non-residue} probability of finding such \emph{`relative'} non-residue, averaged over all residues, increases from $\frac{1}{2} $ to $ \frac{2}{3}$.\\ \\However more fundamental area would be to find a way to avoid using quadratic non residue altogether maintaining similar kind of run-time performance. \textbf{From philosophical point of view, mandatory requirement of an element whose square root can not be calculated (i.e. non-residue), for finding square root of all other numbers (quadratic residues), definitely begs a more fundamental answer.} \\ \\Another area of exploration could be to quickly locate the desired solution given the solution set.
+For a given quadratic residue $\alpha$ whose square root is to be calculated (and also given a non-residue $\beta$), we know the set of possible solutions(cardinality at most equal to $2^{r-1}$).
+Challenge is to find an efficient search mechanism to quickly locate the desired result.
 Although it seems like discrete logarithm problem at first glance, but a serious look may give better search time algorithms.\\